omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

                 - else: nah
 - add click to edit button on workout instance detail page.
         - only edit fields specific to that instance aka duration completed, times completed, dates completed etc.
-### Pagination:
-        - add pagination to workout list, profile page, and instace detail page for results.
-                - workout list pagination got removed becuase I changed it to a function view to allow POST forms
-        - get rid of pagination on workout list if not logged in but keep it if logged in.
-                - just adding block pagination endblock gets rid of pagination in both situations
-        - this will likely solve itself when endless scroll is added
 - add login to index page.
 - Add search for a specific users workouts
         - search for workouts mat fraser has done